codeplaysoftware/onnxruntime/.gitlab/README.md

 - `COMPUTECPP_VERSION` - which release of ComputeCpp to use.
 This variable should be set to the direct URL to download the .tar.gz package.
+- `COMPUTEAORTA_URL` - which release of ComputeAorta to use.
+This variable should be set to the direct URL to download the .tar.gz package.
+- `SYCLBLAS_URL` - the URL of the SYCL-BLAS repository to clone.
+- `SYCLDNN_URL` - the URL of the SYCL-DNN repository to clone.
 - `SYCLBLAS_COMMIT` - which commit of sycl-blas to use.
 The value should be set to the SHA of the commit.
 - `SYCLDNN_COMMIT` - which commit of SYCL-DNN to use.
 The value should be set to